Why do I need a root canal?

 A root canal many be necessary if the inner nerve of your tooth is severely affected by infection or decay.
 When this happens, it is normal for your tooth to experience extreme sensitivity to temperature and pressure.
 You may also expect intense pain.
 While initially you may experience no symptoms, in the advanced stages of infection and decay, an abscess will form.

-The reasons Dr. L. C. Chilimigras will recommend root canal therapy varies from patient to patient, but can include:
+The reasons Lakeview Dental Care may recommend root canal therapy in Battle Creek, Michigan, varies from patient to patient, but can include:

 - Decay has reached the living tissue inside the tooth